mlubinsky/mlubinsky.github.com/git/README.md

 git merge upstream/master
 ```

 If there are no unique commits on the local master branch, git will simply perform a fast-forward.
-However, if you have been making changes on master (in the vast majority of cases you probably shouldn't be  , you may have to deal with conflicts.
+However, if you have been making changes on master
+(in the vast majority of cases you probably shouldn't be, you may have to deal with conflicts.
 When doing so, be careful to respect the changes made upstream.

 Now, your local master branch is up-to-date with everything modified upstream.